 The results of the Tax Reform Bill will vary by project based upon utility/supplier energy rate schedules, net energy metering structures, owner’s ability to efficiently utilize tax benefits, available state/local/utility incentives, geographical location and associated solar irradiance, and many other factors that ultimately affect the project’s cash flow and economic viability.

-If you would like to learn more about how ENGIE Impact can assist you in assessing the economic viability of your renewable energy projects or in evaluating the performance of existing energy projects, please contact your ENGIE Impact energy professional to schedule a consultation with our Distributed Energy Resources department.
+If you would like to learn more about how ENGIE Impact can assist you in assessing the economic viability of your renewable energy strategy or in evaluating the performance of existing energy projects, please contact your ENGIE Impact energy professional to schedule a consultation with our Distributed Energy Resources department.

 ENGIE Impact does not provide tax, legal or accounting advice.
 This material has been prepared for informational purposes only, and is not intended to provide, and should not be relied on for, tax, legal or accounting advice.
 You should consult your own tax, legal and accounting advisors before engaging in any transaction.